Gatteber/tic-tac-toe/README.md

 2.) add a variable for piece token (to use in stripNumber) 3.) switch between the two
 4.) check for a win condition
+Task 2 complete!

+Task 3 goals:
+1.)
+Decide how to handle the win condition and bugtest.
+2.) if everything is ok, push to git
+3.)
+Message box on bottom of the screen
+4.) make button to reset game
+5.)
+CPU? if yes, start with random move.

 player clicks square -> function to check if played -> update with player if it's their turn